wp-plugins/tidio-live-chat/readme.txt

 * Adjust color scheme to your needs!
 * Dedicated app for mobile devices  (iOS, Android)
 * Supports 140 languages
-* 2 outstanding beatiful designs available
+* 2 outstanding beautiful designs available
 * Live-chat!

 = How does it work? =